 Dogs: No Dogs

 The trail is very muddy and very steep with rock scrambling.
-I would not recommend this trail for a runner.
+I would not recommend this route for a runner.

-There are at least 5 approaches to hiking Lower Wolfjaw.
-This hike begins at the Saint Huberts parking area just off of Route 73.
+There are at least five approaches to running Lower Wolfjaw.
+This run begins at the Saint Huberts parking area just off of Route 73.
 At the parking area we found outhouses and a guide to help answer questions about the trails in the region.
-You'll walk down a road, through a golf course and at .5 miles take a left turn at the tennis courts.
-This road will take you past a group of rental cabins and eventually to a massive woodne gate with the AMR logo on it.
+You'll run down a road, through a golf course and, at 0.5 miles, take a left turn at the tennis courts.
+This road will take you past a group of rental cabins and eventually to a massive wooden gate with the AMR logo on it.
 Go behind the gate.

 It should also be noted that MOST of the trails in this region are labeled for Upper Wolfjaw.
 It was very discouraging trying to figure out if you are on the correct trail at times.

-As you walk down this dirt road, you'll eventually see a sign for the Wolfjaws pointing to the right.
+, you'll eventually see a sign for the Wolfjaws pointing to the right.
 This will take you across a small wooden bridge.
-For the next few miles you'll be running along a creek with a waterfall, some beautiful wooden bridges and stairs, and amazing rock faces.
+For the next few miles, you'll be running along a creek with a waterfall, some beautiful wooden bridges and stairs, and amazing rock faces.